cpoczatek/OpenMIMS/src/scripts/readmeOpenMIMS.txt

 Short notes about scripts in this directory.
 Most scripts are self documented.

-runOpenMIMS - bash script to start Fiji and run OpenMIMS passing args to OpenMIMS.
+runOpenMIMS.sh - bash script to start Fiji and run OpenMIMS passing args to OpenMIMS.
 Also runs a macro to do the toolbar setup and logs stdout/stderr to a file.

-runOpenMIMS_singleInstance - same as above, but with -single_instance flag added.
+runOpenMIMS_singleInstance.sh - same as above, but with -single_instance flag added.

 OpenMIMS.desktop - a .desktop file to allow filetype-application association.
 Copy to ~/.local/share/applications/ or similar